knielsen24/rn-dev-proto/README.md

 #### Submit Button: useState
 * The submit button triggers the handle submit function.
 Since the submit is making an api request, I used a async await function.

-The Flatlist gallery is conditionally rendered based on the search results.
-If there are no results, an error message is displayed.